Want to know how to grill pizza? Here’s my easy technique for making homemade grilled pizza using a gas grill and a pizza stone.

 Preheat Grill and Stone

-Heat the grill burners to high with the pizza stone inside.
+Heat the grill burners to high heat with the pizza stone inside.
 Ideal is up to 500-600 degrees.

 Prepare Crust